standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 I can return that feed,” he said, when the trusty came to release him.

-I liked “The Smiler’” and wished I could be with him.
+I liked “The Smiler” and wished I could be with him.
 In the morning coffee and stale bread were served in the cells.
 Fifteen minutes later there was a banging of doors.
 Some one shouted “Chain gang.”
 My